csshark/FormPoison/README.md

   <img src="FormPoison-logo.png" width=500/>
 </p>

-Smart form-focused XSS framework built from practical experience with data validation flawsin real-world web application testing.
+Smart form-focused XSS fuzzer built from practical experience with data validation flawsin real-world web application testing.

 The primary goal of FormPoison is to maximize XSS attack surface coverage by focusing on user-controlled forms, reflected inputs, frontend behavior and validation weaknesses.
-While the framework includes payloads for SQL Injection **XSS discovery and exploitation remains its core purpose**.
+The tool stands out for its nearly complete control over fuzzing.
+You decide where and what to inject each iteration!

 ---